TejDyal/RacketFuryPSVRLeagueBackend/README.txt

 Likely, there is.
 Though how much is an uncertainty.
 On the Racket Fury PSN community groups, there are around 60 players who have posted asking for a game with anyone.
 There have also been a further 40 players expressing interest on the Reddit PSVR subforum.
 The problem with PSN game communities is that Sony Playstation has deactivated the smartphone app PSN community messaging service, so communication can only be done via the PS4 console UI which is not easy to do without a keyboard.
 This project aims to deliver an easier communication method without users needing to enter any personal email or comms details.

-However, it is developed by a small team who are now focussed on the more substantial user base of the Oculus Quest.
-The and is unlikely to receive version which gets more regular updates and established leaderboard and tournaments.